every gift saves lives

 PCA + Fraser

-“When Fraser came into my life, I was hoping to utilize his physical skill set,” says Stone.
+“When Fraser came into my life, I was hoping to utilize his physical skill set,” says Alex.
 “But the added benefit was the companionship and social benefits of helping me engage with others.
 Before Fraser, people were unsure of me so they would avoid talking to me.
 Now they talk to Fraser, which gives me an opportunity to talk to them and verify that I am a viable conversation partner.”

 Alex and Fraser were never apart.